man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ```

 #### 3. `.mock.instances`
-Contain value of `this` of a mock constructor function on each of it's call.
+Contain the value of `this` of a mock constructor function on each of it's call.
 ```js
 test('mock function test', () => {
 	const mockFn = jest.fn(val => val);